JorjaFox/website/content/_posts-old-blog/2021-09-09-csi-vegas-at-the-tcas.md

     - 'press release'
 ---

-<p>If you're not familiar, the TCAs are the TV Critics' Association's upfront, where networks come to talk about what's coming and how cool it is. <em>CSI: Vegas</em> had a panel where they introduced the new trailer.</p>
+If you're not familiar, the TCAs are the TV Critics' Association's upfront, where networks come to talk about what's coming and how cool it is. <em>CSI: Vegas</em> had a panel where they introduced the new trailer.

 <h2>The Panel</h2>

-<p>The panel included Jorja Fox, Paula Newsome, Matt Lauria, Mandeep Dhillon, Mel Rodriguez and EPs William Peterson, Anthony Zuiker, and Jason Tracey.</p>
+The panel included Jorja Fox, Paula Newsome, Matt Lauria, Mandeep Dhillon, Mel Rodriguez and EPs William Peterson, Anthony Zuiker, and Jason Tracey.

-<p>21 years later, we get CSI again.
+21 years later, we get CSI again.
 This time, the actors weren't able to do ride-alongs, due to COVID, but everyone is excited.
 They do want to get more <em>CSI</em> vets back, but Petersen was excited about coming back, even though they were all a little out of date with the work.
-Jorja said she was more than a little rusty on all things science and just being on a set because of the pandemic.</p>
+Jorja said she was more than a little rusty on all things science and just being on a set because of the pandemic.

-<blockquote class="wp-block-quote"><p>The world is more topsy-turvy than it was in 2000.
-It's great to come back to Sara and Gil Grissom.</p><cite>-- Jorja Fox</cite></blockquote>
+<blockquote class="wp-block-quote">The world is more topsy-turvy than it was in 2000.
+It's great to come back to Sara and Gil Grissom.<cite>-- Jorja Fox</cite></blockquote>

-<p>Jorja also loves seeing women in the leading roles of shows - it's overdue. </p>
+Jorja also loves seeing women in the leading roles of shows - it's overdue.

-<p>Diane Gordon, a freelance TCA member,<a href="https://wakelet.com/wake/6lkRpNyWj5NjRvpzSbh_w"> tweetcaped the whole thing</a>.</p>
+Diane Gordon, a freelance TCA member,<a href="https://wakelet.com/wake/6lkRpNyWj5NjRvpzSbh_w"> tweetcaped the whole thing</a>.

 <h2>Trailer - Nightmare in Sin City</h2>